pkesist/buildpal/Documentation/index.rst

 * Install BuildPal Server.
 * Run buildpal_server.py (buildpal_server.exe).
-    * You can pass the TCP port for server to listen on.
+    * You can specify the TCP port for server to listen on.
-    * You can set the number of jobs.
+    * You can set the max number of jobs.

 Run ``buildpal_server.py -h`` for more information.